LaunchSchoolKalisz/LS170/study_guide/internet.md

 - **Web server** = responds to requests for static resources, i.e. resources that do not require data processing (like CSS files)
 - **Application server** = handling more complicated requests, such as those that contain application or business logic.
 Any server-side application code lives here.
 - **Data store** = some kind of storage construct that can save data for later retrieval and processing.

+## PDUs
+### What is a Protocol Data Unit (PDU)?
+What is its purpose in the context of network communication?

+* Protocol Data Unit
+* a block of data that gets transported over the network by the current "governing" protocol
+* The unit itself depends on the layer in which we are currently functioning
+* A PDU consists of a _header_ which contains meta-data specific to the current protocol's responsibility / service
+* A PDU has a _data payload_ which contains the entire PDU from the layer above the current layer
+* It facilitates encapsulation of data, allowing each protocol to operate a modularized process, and perform the service that it is allocated in conjunction with the other protocols that make up the network.

+**Caution!** higher-level vs higher layer are two different concepts

+### How do the different parts of a PDU interact?

+* PDU consists of a header, data payload, and an optional footer.
+* Header contains metadata concerning the current protocol, and this metadata facilitates the service the protcol is performing for the data payload.
+* Data payload contains the data that the current protocol wants to transport.
+Specifically, the payload is the PDU of a higher layer.

+## Internet Function
+What is the primary function of the Internet / Network Layer?
+What Protocols govern this function?

+* This layer is concerned with communication between devices on different networks (i.e., inter-network communication).
+* It comes between protocols at the Link/Data Link layer and protocols at the Transport layer.
+* The primary protocol that governs this function is the Internet Protocol (IP).

+* IP provides routing capabilities between devices on different networks via IP addresses.
+* It also encapsulates data in packets.